 It makes a difference to the quality of our health, too.
 Healthy Life Expectancy (HLE) is an estimate of the number of years we live in good or very good general health.

 The same is true for Scottish men.
-Healthy life expectancy for men born in the most disadvantaged neighbourhoods in Scotland is just 45.5 years, compared with 69.7 in the least.
-This is a gap of 24.2 years – almost a quarter of a century.
-It reinforces just how important these social and economic factors are in our lives.
+Healthy life expectancy for men born in the most disadvantaged neighbourhoods in Scotland is just 44.9 years, compared with 71 in the least.
+This is a gap of 26.1 years – over a quarter of a century.
+It reinforces just how important these social and economic factors like jobs and housing are in our lives.

 Housing and Social Justice Directorate, Scottish government, Scottish Index of Multiple Deprivation 2020 (2020).